 Top 10 Biggest Problems With Star Wars: The Force Awakens

-Some similitiarities, the protagonist is a young force sensitive human from a desert planet who finds a droid who has important plans.
-She then finds and old man who helps her give the plans to a rebellion that rebells against an empire that has created a superweapon that can destroy planets.
-The female protagonist then gets captured by an evil force user that is under the contoll of an more evil force user.
-The other protagonist then rescues her and the old man gets killed by the evil force user.
-The rebels then finds a way to destroy the superweapon with X-wings but the evil force user survives.
+Some similarities: the protagonist is a young Force-sensitive human from a desert planet who finds a droid that has important plans.
+She then finds an old man who helps her give the plans to a rebellion that fights against an empire that has created a superweapon capable of destroying planets.
+The female protagonist then gets captured by an evil Force user who is under the control of an even more evil Force user.
+The other protagonist then rescues her, and the old man gets killed by the evil Force user.
+The rebels then find a way to destroy the superweapon with X-wings, but the evil Force user survives.

-The CGI was actually very good, but it's the terrible amount of CGI that bothered us.
+The CGI was actually very good, but the terrible amount of CGI bothered us.

 Hey!
 Luke Skywalker's back!
 But he's not showing up in the trailers!
 So, that means they've got a big surprise for him, right?